 The PCI bridge is a separate hardware component.
-It is implemented as a QuickLogic 5064 device which includes a hard PCI ASIC as well as an OTP fabric.
-The QL5064 FPGA is preconfigured with the dedicated "Companion Design" logic from QL, which provides a very efficient multi-master 64-bit bus interface to the FPGA and allows the FPGA full access to the DMA controllers, single-access PCI controller, and the target read/write buffers.
-The QL5064 also has the ability to configure the FPGA and to access the DSP JTAG chain.
+It is implemented as a QuickLogic QL5064 device which includes a hard PCI ASIC as well as an OTP fabric.
+The QL5064 FPGA is preconfigured with the dedicated "Companion Design" logic from QuickLogic, which provides a very efficient multi-master 64-bit bus interface to the FPGA and allows the FPGA full access to the DMA controllers, single-access PCI controller, and the target read/write buffers.
+The QL5064 also has the ability to access the DSP JTAG chain.
 In cases where no host is present, and therefore the state of the QL5064 is unknown, the rest of the board may continue to configure and run normally.